Managing Access to the Customer Portal: To Create User Roles for a Customer’s Employees

 For the purposes of this activity, the following tasks have been performed:

-• The MYOB Advanced application instance with the U100 dataset preloaded and the Customer Portal application instance have been deployed in the same database.
+• The MYOB Acumatica application instance with the U100_SSP_Admin_2024.2.1 dataset preloaded and the Customer Portal application instance have been deployed in the same database.

-• In the U100 dataset, on the User Roles (SM201005) form of MYOB Advanced, the Portal Admin role has been assigned to the gibbs user account.
+• In the U100_SSP_Admin_2024.2.1 dataset, on the User Roles (SM201005) form of MYOB Acumatica, the Portal Admin role has been assigned to the gibbs user account.
+The user account is associated with Kimberly Gibbs, the system administrator in the SweetLife Fruits & Jams company.
 The role provides full administrative privileges in the Customer Portal.
-The user account is associated with Kimberly Gibbs, the system administrator in the SweetLife Fruits & Jams company.

 Process Overview

-In this activity, you will make a copy of the Portal User role on the Access Rights by Role (SM201025) form.
-For the new role based on the copy, on the same form, you will modify the access rights to forms and specific entities in the system.
+In this activity, you will copy an existing role on the Access Rights by Role (SM201025) form to create new roles.
+For one of the new roles, on the same form, you will modify the access rights to forms and specific records in the system.

 System Preparation

-Before you start creating user roles, sign in to the Customer Portal instance with the U100 dataset preloaded as a system administrator with the following credentials:
+Before you start creating user roles, sign in to the Customer Portal instance with the U100_SSP_Admin_2024.2.1 dataset preloaded as system administrator by using the gibbs username and the 123 password.

 Step 1: Creating Roles by Copying an Existing Role